MrBam44/Laptop-Price-Predictor/README.md

 # Laptop-Price-Predictor
 We will make a project for Laptop price prediction.
 The problem statement is that if any user wants to buy a laptop then our application should be compatible to provide a tentative price of laptop according to the user configurations.
 Although it looks like a simple project or just developing a model, the dataset we have is noisy and needs lots of feature engineering, and preprocessing that will drive your interest in developing this project.
+# Basic Understanding of Laptop Price Prediction Data
+Now let us start working on a dataset in our Jupyter Notebook.
+The first step is to import the libraries and load data.
+After that we will take a basic understanding of data like its shape, sample, is there are any NULL values present in the dataset.
+Understanding the data is an important step for prediction or any machine learning project.